Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 Abstract
 ========

-A standard interface for defining a smart contract wallet that can hold and transfer native currency and CIS-2 tokens.
+A standard interface for defining a smart contract wallet that can hold and transfer CCDs and CIS-2 tokens.
-Native currency/CIS-2 tokens can be deposited into the smart contract wallet by specifying to which public key the deposit should be assigned.
+CCDs/CIS-2 tokens can be deposited into the smart contract wallet by specifying to which public key the deposit should be assigned.

-The holder of the corresponding private key is the only entity that can authorize to transfer tokens/currency in a self-custodial manner from the public key balance (assigned in the smart contract) to some new accounts/smart contracts/public keys.

-The holder of the corresponding private key does not have to submit transactions on chain to transfer its native currency/CIS-2 token balance, but instead, it can generate a valid signature, identify a willing third party to submit its signature on-chain (a service fee can be added to financially incentivize a third party to do so).
+The holder of the corresponding private key does not have to submit transactions on chain to transfer/withdraw its CCD/CIS-2 token balances, but instead, it can generate a valid signature, identify a willing third party to submit its signature on-chain (a service fee can be added to financially incentivize a third party to do so).